SAL6910/Practical-Task-1-Analyzing-Student-Feedback-Using-Artificial-Intelligence-techniques-in-Python/README.md

-# Task-1-Analyzing-Student-Feedback-Using-Artificial-Intelligence-techniques-in-Python
+# Analyzing-Student-Feedback-Using-Artificial-Intelligence-techniques-in-Python
 Assessment

-## About the Assessment
+## About the project

-In this assessment, I've analyzed Student Feedback Using Artificial Intelligence techniques in Python.
+In this project, I've analyzed Student Feedback Using Artificial Intelligence techniques in Python.
 The entire python script is in the jupyter notebook file.
 The PDF version of .ipynb file is also attached.

 ## Python Libraries